Unified Bed Leveling

 - One of the LCD options.
-An LCD with a rotary encoder is required.
+An LCD with a rotary encoder is strongly recommended.

 Z Probe XY offsets should be set to within 1mm of the measured distance from the nozzle to the probe.
 Ideally the error should be less than +-2mm.
 Errors of 5mm have been known to cause difficulties in fine-tuning.

-Travel limits tell the system where the nozzle can reach.
+Travel limits & bed size tell the system where the nozzle can reach.
 This is used during automated probing to determine what points the PROBE can reach.

 All printers require these settings, which specify the physical movement limits for the nozzle:

-The automated settings assume that the printable area is centered in the physical area (as specified above), and just applies an inset to all sides.
-Modify the min/max settings here to fit your situation:
+The automated mesh boundary settings assume that the printable area is centered in the physical bed area (as specified below), and just applies an inset to all sides.
+If your configuration is different then you may need to modify the min/max settings, found in

 UBL has a series of “phase” commands that roughly follow the mesh building process.
 Some are heavily used, some aren’t.

 There are several options that can be applied to each of the phase commands.
 These are the most common:

 | ||Phase 1 – Automatically probe the bed.|